shrivinayak/sub-block-cache-simulator/README.md

 # Simplescalar subblock cache simulator

 - This is a functional cache simulator for subblocks.
-- subblocks cache's retain a single copy of tag for the entire superblock, hence reducing the required tag area.
+- subblock cache retains a single copy of tag for the entire superblock, hence reducing the required tag area.
 - Full Eviction LRU and Least Agrigated entry eviction are the two replacement policies implemented in this simulator.

 ### The original cache simualtor can be found here